codingvc/codingvc/_posts/2015-11-17-tackle-the-hard-stuff-first.markdown

 layout: post
 date: 2015-11-17 01:00:00
 title: "Tackle the Hard Stuff First"
+summary: "If you can't handle the hardest step of a plan, then executing the rest of the plan while avoiding the hard step will be a giant waste of time.
+Start with the hard things."
 ---
 > "If it's your job to eat a frog, it's best to do it first thing in the morning.
 And if it's your job to eat two frogs, it's best to eat the biggest one first."
 >